We love all things STEM (Science, Technology, Engineering, and Math) Education at the Makerspace!

 Solder an LED Heart

-Connect the Pi Noir Camera for the Raspberry Pi
+Connect a Pi Noir Camera

 Duct Tape Superhero Masks

-Stop Motion Robots!
-2012
+Stop Motion Robots (2012)

 Paper Engineering for Cards

-Terrarium-style Tree for Ugly Sweater Party
+Terrarium-Style Tree for Ugly Sweater Party